Cjaker/zerobot-docs/docs/lua_scripting/functions/player.md

 -- This function is a wrapper around the external function playerEnableSharedExpParty.
 -- @param enabled (boolean) - Enabled state function Player.enableSharedExpParty(enabled)

+--- Pass the party leadership to another player.
+--- This function is a wrapper around the external function playerPassLeadershipParty.
+--- @param targetId (number) - The target player id to pass the leadership function Player.passLeadershipParty(targetId)
 ```